Franco T.,

 - Financial or critical decisions where accuracy is crucial

-- Highly specialized domains where the model could hallucinate
+- Highly specialized domains where the model might hallucinate

-- Privacy-critical use cases when data protection is not ensured
+- Privacy-critical use cases if data protection is not ensured

 Hallucinations are real.
 Generative models can present invented facts as if they were true.
-That's not a minor issue.
+This is not a minor issue.

 Data privacy is complex.
-If you use ChatGPT directly (not the enterprise API), your data can potentially be used for training.
-That's a GDPR issue.
+If you use ChatGPT directly (not the Enterprise API), your data may potentially be used for training.
+That is a GDPR issue.

-Cost scales.
+Costs scale.
 "Generative AI is free" is a myth.
-With a million API calls per month, it quickly becomes five figures.
+At one million API calls per month, that quickly reaches five figures.

 1. Start with the problem, not the technology

-What are the three biggest pains in your company?
-Where do most costs arise?
+What are the three biggest pain points in your company?
+Where do the highest costs arise?
 Where do customers lose time?
 Where are error rates high?

 Do you have the data?
 Is it clean?
 Do you have someone who can drive this?
 Is the business behind it?